Many dog owners often wonder about the way that their pet sees the world around them and whether dogs see things in

 How does dog color vision compare to humans?

 Humans have vision that is sensitive to red, blue and green light wavelengths, whereas dogs are tuned into blue and yellow light waves.

 Dogs are not colour blind per se and do see colours but they do struggle to deal with red/green mixes which is why, if your dog does not fully work with his nose, he will find it difficult to see and red toy on green grass.

-In many ways this is similar to the color blindness that is experienced in many humans which is often call red/green deficiency.
+In many ways this is similar to the colour blindness that is experienced in many humans which is often call red/green deficiency.

-Dogs struggle to detect differences between red and orange and yellow which is why TV programmes such as Dog TV use colors that are suitable for dogs to watch and enjoy.
+Dogs struggle to detect differences between red and orange and yellow which is why TV programmes such as Dog TV use colours that are suitable for dogs to watch and enjoy.